avalonpediagoose/AutomaticDealing/README.md

-Click to download button.
+Click to download button and execute AvalonPediaTW.exe
-Open AvalonPediaTW.exe